 Enriching the Sportkaart Data with New Events

-During my internship at Atlantis Digital in Haarlem I worked on the Sportkaart for Sport in Haarlem — a map that shows all sports activities and locations in the city.
-One of my tasks was to enrich the data behind this tool with a new external dataset.
+During my internship at Atlantis Digital in Haarlem, I worked on the Sportkaart for Sport in Haarlem, an interactive map that shows all sports activities and locations in the city.
+One of my main tasks was to enrich the platform by adding event data from an external API.

 Notes I made while working on the data enrichment task